Potato-Industries/potatun/README.md

 **Issues**
-- You will have noticed that some characters are missing in the response output in the screenshots for UDP/TCP modes ('rot' instead of 'root').
+- ~~You will have noticed that some characters are missing in the response output in the screenshots for UDP/TCP modes ('rot' instead of 'root').
 This is due to a workaround that is required for localhost to localhost connections whereby Scapy is unable to identify which packets are outbound or inbound.
 This workaround is disabled in the script.
-This does not affect host to host connections on separate boxes.
+This does not affect host to host connections on separate boxes.~~

+Issue fixed - using bpf 'inbound'.

 **Disclaimer**